Best Extension Ladders: Reach New Heights

 - Warranty.
 The type and length of warranty are important considerations.
 Most reputable manufacturers will provide some kind of warranty with their products.
 Look for your extension ladder to at least include a limited warranty that will cover any manufacturing defects or issues with your purchase.
 The best companies will offer a replacement product or refund if there are any issues with your product.

-Best Extension Ladder Reviews & Recommendations 2021
+Best Extension Ladders Reviews & Recommendations 2021

 - Make sure your extension ladder is set at the correct angle before climbing it.
 When set correctly, the palms of your hand should touch the ladder's rung while standing straight up with your toes touching the ladder's feet.